List of Power Rangers Jungle Fury characters: Sonimax

-A cobeltas-motif Phantom Beast Warrior who holds the spirit of the Boar.
+A cetus-motif Phantom Beast Warrior who holds the spirit of the Boar.
 Sonimax uses a sound-based Rinzin attack.
 He overpowers the boys until Lily joined the battle after her failure to stop Snapper from kidnapping Master Phant.
 Sonimax was taken down by a group attack and grew.
 Jungle Master Megazord, Wolf Pride Megazord, and Rhino Pride Megazord were formed.
 Sonimax was too tough for the Megazords until Lily summoned the Elephant Zord to form the Jungle Master Megazord with Elephant Power.
 Snapper entered the battle and defeated the Megazords.
 Sonimax retreated with Snapper.

 In "To Earn Your Stripes," he, Lepus, and Osiris were sent by Snapper and Scorch to kill Camille, making them believe she conspired against Dai Shi and Dai Shi ordered it to be done.
-They beat her up, Jarrod came in to save her and destroyed him in the Phantom Beast King form.
+As they attack her, Jarrod came in to save her and destroyed him in the Phantom Beast King form.

 In "Now the Final Fury," Dai Shi opened a portal to the Spirit World which brought back Sonimax.
 He was defeated by the Rangers and their masters.